Axelrod-Python/Axelrod/docs/tutorials/further_topics/evolvable_players.rst

     >>> population = mp.play()  # doctest: +SKIP

 Note that this may cause the Moran process to fail to converge, if the mutation rates are very high or the population size very large.
-See :ref:`moran` for more information.
+See :ref:`moran-process` for more information.